mediadrop/mediadrop/doc/install/index.rst

    # Import initial data into an existing database named mediacore:
    mysql -u root < setup.sql

-NOTE: Notice in the line above that the root user is used.
-This is required to create the necessary MySQL triggers for MediaCore's search functionality.
-It is planned, for a later release, to allow administrators to avoid needing root permissions on their database, and use SQLAlchemy triggers instead.
+**NOTE:** Notice that the root user is used in the line above.
+This is required in order to create the necessary MySQL triggers for MediaCore's search functionality.
+It is planned, for a later release, to give administrators the option to use SQLAlchemy based triggers instead of MySQL triggers, and thus avoid the need to use MySQL's root account.

 Step 4: Preliminary Configuration